40thieves/final-year-project/src/06 - testing-and-evaluation/03 - evaluation.md

 ##### 5.3.2 Artefact Review

 In this section, we evaluate the implementation of ... and review the prevailing issues that were highlighted by the implementation, which were ...

+* Use PLOS Search API
+	* Can only search for PLOS articles
+		* Large sample
+		* Maybe biased?
+			* Open access
+			* Free - higher metrics
+		* However because they're all open access, would be normalised/accounted for
+* Async
+	* Difficult
+	* "Pyramid of doom"
+* PLOS ALM API
+	* Returned errors when calculating large amount of data
+		* Seemed to fix by requesting specific data sources